I can't sleep. Do I have Insomnia?

 Insomnia is defined as difficulty falling asleep, staying asleep, or poor quality of sleep despite adequate sleep-time that results in daytime impairment.

 Scientific research has shown that sleeping too little can not only inhibit your productivity and ability to remember, but also lead to serious health consequences and jeopardize the safety of yourself and people around you.
-For example, short sleep duration is linked with:
+Contact Dr. Brodner for insomnia treatment in Boynton Beach.

 - Family history

 - Increased risk of motor vehicle accidents -- according to the National Highway Traffic Safety Administration, driver fatigue causes over 100,000 accidents and 1500 deaths each year.